cafebazaar/blacksmith/README.md

 Run a file server to serve files downloaded in the `fs/` directory.

-After CoreOS is booted, install it on disk:
+After CoreOS is booted via network, you can install it on disk:

 ```bash
 bash scripts/install-nodes.bash